 3. The Mindful Tourist

-The course costs USD 2,499 plus an 8% Japanese consumption tax.
+The instructor level course costs USD 2,799 (which includes the onsite nature training) plus an 8% Japanese consumption tax.
 Individuals who start their own forest bathing business may advertise on The Mindful Tourist website.

 4. Kripalu Center for Yoga & Health